Bilal ibn Rabah: Military campaigns during Muhammad's era

 He participated in the Battle of Badr.
 Muhammad's forces included Ali ibn Abi Talib, Hamza ibn Abd al-Muttalib, Ammar ibn Yasir, Abu Dharr al-Ghifari, Abu Bakr, Umar, Mus`ab ibn `Umair, and Az-Zubair bin Al-'Awwam.
 The Muslims also brought seventy camels and two horses, meaning that they either had to walk or fit three to four men per camel.
 However, many early Muslim sources indicate that no serious fighting was expected, and the future Caliph Uthman stayed behind to care for his sick wife Ruqayyah, the daughter of Muhammad.
 Salman the Persian also could not join the battle, as he was still not a free man.

+Conquest of Makkah

+During the Conquest of Makkah in 630 CE, Bilal played a significant role in the events that marked the triumph of Islam in the city.
+As one of Prophet Muhammad’s closest companions, Bilal was chosen to perform the adhan (call to prayer) from the Kaaba after the city was peacefully captured by the Muslim forces.

+Bilal’s act of calling the adhan from the Kaaba is a historic moment, symbolizing the end of idolatry in Makkah and the establishment of Islam as the central faith in the region.
+His association with the adhan, which he had famously recited during the early days of Islam, now took on an even greater significance as it marked a moment of Muslim victory and the peaceful conquest of Makkah.

+Ibn Kathir mentioned in Al-Bidayah wan-Nihayah from Malik ibn Anas states:

+Bilal's role in the Conquest of Makkah was not just symbolic; it also represented the recognition of his loyalty and dedication to the faith from its earliest days, despite the hardships he had endured as a slave in Makkah.
+This momentous occasion is often remembered as one of the most significant events in early Islamic history.

 His piety

 Bilal was among the sahabah promised Paradise in this world, as mentioned in the story of his footsteps being heard in paradise.

+Poetry

+Bilal reportedly recited the following poem in praise of Muhammad in his native Abyssinian language:

+Alternatively, it has been claimed that this poem is actually in the Sindhi language and was written in praise of either Yahya al-Baramaki or his son Al-Fadl.
+However, the language of the poem does not match any known dialect of Sindhi.